opentelekomcloud-docs/object-storage-service/doc/permissions-configuration-guide/source/permission_control_methods/iam_permissions.rst

 You can grant permissions to users by roles and policies.

 -  Roles: A type of coarse-grained authorization mechanism that defines permissions related to user responsibilities.
 This mechanism only provides a limited number of service-level roles for authorization.
 When using roles to grant permissions, you also need to assign other dependency roles.
 However, roles are not the best choice for fine-grained authorization and secure access control.
 -  Policies: A type of fine-grained authorization mechanism that defines permissions required to perform operations on specific cloud resources under certain conditions.
 This mechanism allows for more flexible policy-based authorization, meeting requirements for secure access control.
-For example, you can grant OBS users only the permissions to manage a certain type of OBS resources.
+For example, you can grant an IAM user only the permissions to manage a specific bucket.

 .. note::